Recap: Doctor Who NS S4 E9 "Forest of the Dead"

 killed in the last episode.
 And she tells Donna that none of this is real

-Miss Evangelista takes off her veil and reveals that her face has become glitched.
+When Donna rips of Miss Evangelista's veil it reveals that her face has become glitched.
 The little girl, watching all this on her TV, screams

 Donna and everyone else aren't really in present-day London.
 They're in a Lotus-Eater Machine